DC - Doctor of Chiropractic

 New Hampshire | By passing the National Board of Chiropractic Exam parts I, II, III, and IV |

-New Jersey | By passing the National Board of Chiropractic Exam parts I, II, III, and IV |
+New Jersey | By passing the National Board of Chiropractic Exam parts I, II, III, and IV, Complete curriculum with specific subjects and percentages. |

 New Mexico | By passing the National Board of Chiropractic Exam parts I, II, III, IV, and PT |

-New York | By passing the National Board of Chiropractic Exam parts I, II, III, and IV; undergraduate courses in general chemistry, organic chemistry, biology/zoology, and physics |
+New York | By passing the National Board of Chiropractic Exam parts I, II, III, and IV; minimum of 24 semester hours in life and physical science courses, which may include, but not be limited to, courses in general biology, human anatomy, physiology, general chemistry, biochemistry, physics, biomechanics and kinesiology.
+At least half of these courses shall include a laboratory component. |

 North Carolina | With a bachelor’s degree and by passing the National Board of Chiropractic Exam parts I, II, III, and IV |